-Mercedes shrinks SUV coupe to compact as buyers flock to segment
+Mercedes shrinks SUV coupe to compact

 Shanghai – — Mercedes-Benz, which is introducing four sport-utility vehicles this year, is looking at bringing out an all-new compact coupe version as early as 2016 as buyers continue to favor the sporty models.